9 Reasons Homes Don’t Sell on a Hot House Market

 If there’s one thing that doesn’t ever seem to stick around, it’s the latest fashion.
 Just ask the spirits of shag carpeting and bell bottom jeans.
 The nature of ever-shifting trends can definitely haunt homeowners when it comes time to sell.
 It makes sense when you think about it though. what if (hopefully this is a hypothetical for you…) your walls were bright pink?
 It’s kind of a big ask for potential buyers to “just imagine” that the home is instead coated, perhaps, in a more on-trend shade of urbane bronze.

-An outdated kitchen is another place where outdated style can be an issue.
-A real estate agent might insist you make upgrades here in order to be competitive in your listing.
-There are, however, ways around dealing with the requirements of real estate agents.
+An outdated kitchen is another place where old-fashioned style can become an issue.
+Even in a hot house market, a real estate agent might insist you make kitchen upgrades in order to be competitive.

 A basement doesn’t have to be haunted by a boogeyman to scare off buyers.
 While your buyer may have no problem buying a home with an unfinished basement, a wet basement is definitely a reason homes don’t sell.
 So make sure that sump pump is in good working order!

 Securing access to a good educational system is obviously a priority for those with school-aged children and those who expect to start a family down the road.
-According to Matt Woods’ article in SOLD, if you have time to invest, a willingness to be reasonable about price, and you’re ready to work for it, you should be able to market your home for a successful sale.
+Marketing a home for a successful sale should be doable provided homeowners have time to invest, a willingness to be reasonable about price, and they’re ready to work for it (Matt Woods, SOLD.com).
 Granted, the concession on price may be a non-starter for many sellers.

 Foundation or roof problems in particular can be a nightmare.
 These will often require an expensive upfront investment from the seller in order to even list on the market.

 Bad neighbors can cause problems for would-be sellers too.
-While it’s unlikely that Bill from down the street will scare off a would-be buyer through the power of his questionable personality, the inattention he pays to his property just might.
-No one wants to move in next to the home with the unicorn statue and trash strewn about the lawn.
+While it’s unlikely that Bill from down the street will scare off a would-be buyer through the power of his questionable personality alone, the inattention he pays to his property just might.
+Even in the hottest house market, most folks don’t want to move in next door to the home with the unicorn statue on the porch and ugly antiques strewn about the lawn.

 This one can be extra frustrating because you never know when the city will decide you need a new traffic light system right at the entrance to your neighborhood.
 While there’s nothing you can do to stop construction on a project, if you’re able to ascertain the estimated timetable, you can at least offer that information to interested buyers to show that there is an end date in sight.